Home > growing blueberries in florida

 Guide to Planting Blueberry Bushes in Florida

 Select blueberry plants with green, healthy leaves and no signs of disease.
-Make a hole that is twice as wide and just as deep as the root ball.
+Make a hole twice as wide and just as deep as the root ball.
 Gently tease the roots apart if they are circling the root ball.

 The top of the root ball should be slightly above the soil level.
 Fill in the hole with soil.
 Tamp down gently to remove air pockets.
 Add a layer of pine straw or wood chips.
 This helps retain moisture and maintain soil acidity.
 Growing blueberries in Florida in pots is also available.